aaronfg/lemmy-martin/docs/markdown/modules/features_settings_actions.md

 ▸ **settingsUpdateAccounts**(`payload`): `Object`

-Dsipatched when we update the accounts that have been saved.
+Dispatched when we update the accounts that have been saved.

 #### Parameters